Career and Technical Education (CTE) | CTE Career Clusters

 Information technology (IT) is the application of digital networking, information transfer, server reliability, and other 21st Century essentials.

-CTE students who choose the IT track will learn everything they need to bring whole companies online in terms of local servers, equipment maintenance, and networking setup.
+Starting with Principles of Information Technology, CTE students who choose an IT pathway will learn everything they need to bring whole companies online in terms of local servers, equipment maintenance, and networking setup.

 6. Science, Technology, Engineering, & Mathematics (STEM)